Plan the page system before design starts

 Start with the main compensation pathway, claim-type pages, supporting answers, and intake expectations so the site does not become a collection of competing pages.

-Use the resources below when the firm needs clearer search intent, answer-ready sections, local relevance, and stronger internal routes into commercial service pages.
+Use the resources below when the firm needs clearer service focus, answer-ready sections, local relevance, and stronger internal routes into commercial service pages.

 Personal injury visitors often need reassurance, clear eligibility context, and a practical next step before they are ready to contact a firm.